 When focusing intensely on a career in football it is often too easy for players to miss the ‘bigger picture’ and neglect to prepare for the fact that one day their football career will come to an end.

-All current/former members of the PFA may apply for financial grants towards courses, leading to nationally recognised qualifications (academic or vocational).
+All current and former players may apply for financial grants towards courses, leading to nationally recognised qualifications (academic or vocational).
 We’ve helped train pilots, dog groomers, teachers, plumbers and scientists - so whatever the next step might be, we are here to help.

 We help members attain FA and UEFA qualifications which are often mandatory requirements when applying for jobs in coaching and management within professional football.

-We work hard to provide a fair geographical spread of coaching courses across the country and run courses at times to suit both current and former members.
+We work hard to provide a fair geographical spread of coaching courses across the country and run courses at times to suit both current and former players.

 Physical rehab, St George’s Park